- Secure attachment fosters resilience, social skills, emotional regulation, and self-confidence, benefits that last into adulthood.

 - Tips for building attachment:

-- Be consistent: routines and reliability help children feel stable and develop responsibility for later life.
+- Be consistent—routines and reliability help children feel stable and develop responsibility later in life.

 - Consistency and modeling self-care establish structure for both parent and child, strengthening attachment and promoting long-term well-being.